xarial/xcad/docs/property-pages/index.md

 ![Property Manager Page driven by data model](data-model-pmpage.png){ width=250 }

+Explore [Property Manager Page complete example](https://github.com/xarial/xcad-examples/tree/master/PMPage) for the source code of the features of the property manager pages.

 ## Data model

 Start by defining the data model required to be filled by property manager page.